 <tr><td>data</td><td>1961</td><td></td><td>1</td><td>(CTSS)</td><td>italic 9pt serif</td></tr>

-The data rows specify the year of the event (YEAR), the line style for the vertical bar as a color, default 'gray' (LSTYLE), the length and direction of the vertical bar (HEIGHT), the text identifying the event (TEXT), and the CSS text style for the event text (TSTYLE).
+The data rows specify the year and month of the event (YEAR), the line style for the vertical bar as a color, default 'gray' (LSTYLE), the length and direction of the vertical bar (HEIGHT), the text identifying the event (TEXT), and the CSS text style for the event text (TSTYLE).

 Vertical bar characters in the event text are translated to newlines.